 The one time the police will believe you

 This is where you can really hurt yourself by answering questions because the police are going to believe you when you tell them when you had your last drink - even though they aren't going to believe you when you say you only had two beers.

 So how does this work?
 Let's say you're stopped at 10 p.m., and you tell the police you had a couple of beers, and the last one was around 8.
 That means you're blood alcohol concentration should be going down.
 They take you to the jail, and you agree to take the breath test, believing you are going to pass.
 The test is administered at midnight, and you blow .07.
 When they tell you the result you feel pretty good until they tell you that you are being arrested anyway.
 The rationale is that your blood alcohol should have gone down by .02. so you were actually .09 at the time of driving.

 Remember telling them you only had two beers.
 If they believed you on that, they wouldn't even give you a test, because your test results would be under .01 - since your body would have eliminated the alcohol by the time you took the test.
 What it comes down to is that they believe you when you had your last drink - even though they know you probably aren't being truthful, because you probably finished your last drink right before you left the bar.
 But they don't believe you only had two drinks.

 That's only one scenario.
-The definition of inxoxication is having a blood alcohol concentration over .08, or not having the normal usue of your mental and physcial and mental faculties.
+The definition of intoxication is having a blood alcohol concentration over .08, or not having the normal use of your mental and physical faculties.
 So even without the test results, they could argue the field sobriety tests show you were intoxicated.

 If you've been arrested for DWI, and want to talk with us about your case, please give us a call at (254)-296-0020, or use the contact form on this page.